-1. Know your book’s audience: It is important to know your book’s audience—both the mainstream and the fringe markets.
-For example, a book about organizing your finances and investing should naturally appeal to personal finance media.
-However, it could also appeal to women’s and men’s magazines, newspaper lifestyle editors, in-flight magazines, and many others.
-By knowing the audiences before your campaign begins, you can ensure the appropriate media is contacted during your campaign.
+1. Know your book’s audience: Effective book marketing relies on knowing your audience—both in the mainstream and fringe markets.
+For example, a book about organizing personal finances and investing should naturally appeal to media covering personal finance.
+However, it could also appeal to lifestyle bloggers, women’s and men’s magazines, newspaper lifestyle editors, in-flight magazines, and many others.
+By identifying the audiences, before your campaign begins, you can ensure the appropriate media receives word about the new book.

-2. Know your intentions and expectations: Sharing all of your expectations with your publicist before you sign the contract is crucial.
-As publicists, we need to know what your intentions are for a campaign—be it to secure national television interviews, to build a local or regional author presence or to sign a movie deal.
+2. Know your intentions and expectations: Sharing all of your expectations with your book publicist before you sign the contract is crucial.
+Professional publicists need to understand the expectations for a campaign—be they to secure national television interviews, build a local or regional author presence, or to attract a movie deal.
 By being honest from the beginning your publicist will let you know whether or not they can assist you in achieving your goals.
-You’ll also help your publicist set the campaign up to work on targeting the results you’re seeking.
+You’ll also help your publicist set the campaign up to work on producing the results you’re seeking.

-3. Know your short term and long term goals: By knowing and communicating your short term (3-4 months) and long term (3-5 years) goals, your publicist can execute your campaign with creative and sustainable pitching ideas to not only carry you and your book through your campaign but also to help set you up for success in years to come by “branding” you.
-A publicity campaign could position you as an expert/author now as you plan future books and opportunities.
+3. Know your short term and long term goals: By clarifying and communicating your short term (3-4 months) and long term (3-5 years) goals, your publicist can develop a campaign with creative and sustainable pitching ideas.
+They will carry your book through its marketing campaign and help set you up for success in years with author branding activities.
+A publicity campaign can position you as an expert in your field as you plan future books and opportunities.

 5. Know what makes you an interesting interviewee: The themes in your book may not be the only things you’re qualified to speak about in an interview.
-So, what makes you unique?
-Don’t hesitate to step outside of the boundaries of your book and explore your educational, family, career and lifestyle background.
-The more information you provide your publicist about yourself may broaden the media markets they can pitch to.
-We always say, “You can’t interview a book!” so when your publicist can position you as the interesting piece to an interview, your guest appeal increases.
+Think about what makes you unique.
+Don’t hesitate to step outside of the boundaries of your book and explore your educational, family, career, and lifestyle background.
+Providing more information about yourself can broaden your appeal to the media.

 by Corinne Liccketto